nairobilug/nairobilug.or.ke/content/systemd-mount-partition.md

 ![I Got This!](/images/2015-09-02-systemd-mount-partition/i-got-this.gif)

-So I wrote a simple systemd mount unit file — `/etc/systemd/system/mnt-backups.mount` — which didn't work at first because I fell victim to one of the `systemd.mount` pitfalls -- _"Mount units must be named after the mount point directories they control.
-Example: the mount point /home/lennart must be configured in a unit file home-lennart.mount..."_.
-Huh??
+So I wrote a simple systemd mount unit file — `/etc/systemd/system/mnt-backups.mount` — which didn't work at first because I fell victim to one of the `systemd.mount` pitfalls:

+> Mount units must be named after the mount point directories they control.
+Example: the mount point /home/lennart must be configured in a unit file home-lennart.mount.

+Huh?
 Yes that's right!
 The unit filename should match the mount point path.

 `mnt-backups.mount` mount unit file: